 These days you don’t have to spend a fortune on buying a smartphone because a new phenomenon called the midrange flagships has taken over smartphone industry where flagships grade handsets are made available in lower prices than their actual counterparts.

 This has resulted in a head to head competition to occupy the crown of this segment.
 Resultantly, the market is crammed up with such phones.
-Here is a list of the some of the best smartphones under $500.
+Here is a list of some of the best Android phones under $500.